chucknewmanjr/Schema-Compare/README.md

 1. The first resultset is the results of a comparison and
 1. The second resultset is the schema snapshot.

-# EXAMPLE -
+# INSTRUCTIONS - SEEING WHAT CHANGED

-	--- EXAMPLE ---
-	Compare dev to QA
-	1 - Run this script in QA.
+Let's say you want to see DDL changes are made in the development database after today.

+1. Run the Schema-Compare.sql script on the development database.
 One resultset is returned.
 That's the schema snapshot.
+1. Copy the results into a new query window.
+If you look carefully, you'll see a suggested file name.
+1. Save the results for later.
+The file name extention should be "sql".
+1. On some later date, run the schema snapshot script on the development database.
+This creates a global temp table.
+Don't close the window or the table will go away.
+1. Run the Schema-Compare.sql script on the development database.
+The first resultset is the comparison results.

+# INSTRUCTIONS - COMPARING DEV TO QA
+Let's say QA is only available through RDP.
+In that case, you might have SSMS running locally for DEV and SSMS running in the remote desktop for QA.

+1. Run the Schema-Compare.sql script on the development database.
+One resultset is returned.
+That's the schema snapshot.
-	2 - Copy the results into a new query window in dev and run it.
-This creates a temp table.
+1. Copy the results into a new query window in the remote desktop.
-	3 - Run this script in dev without closing the other query window.
-	    This time, 2 resultsets are returned.
-The first is the results of the comparison.
+1. Run the schema snapshot script on the QA database.
+This creates a global temp table.
+Don't close the window or the table will go away.
+1. Run the Schema-Compare.sql script on the QA database in the remote desktop.
+The first resultset is the comparison results.

 # COMPARISON RESULTS COLUMNS
 The results of the comparison contain 5 columns

 1. Result - Which snapshot the item is in.
 The comparison results are from running this script in the target.
 1. Item - The name of the object, column, index or someother thing.
 If the item is in another object, then that is included.
 1. Property_Type - The type of item or a more specific detail.
 1. Source_Properties - More details about the source item.
 1. Target_Properties - More details about the target item.